-The Fastload format is especially interesting when FastExport is used to copy data from one Teradata system to another.
-To create plain files the TEXT format is mainly used.
+The Fastload format is used when FastExport copies data from one Teradata system to another.
+To create plain files, the TEXT format is mainly used.

 When to use The Fastexport for Vantage instead of BTEQ?